nitinnilesh/Neural-Network-From-Scratch/README.md

 ---

 ## Dataset Used
 [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset has been used.
-The dataset is included in this repository in Apparel directory.
 The dataset contains 60,000 examples - each example is a 28x28 grayscale image, belonging to one of the 10 following class labels.
 -    Class labels:
         | Label | Description
         | ----- | ----- |